Working on files in Elvis begins with first finding the files that you want to work on.

 Ways of searching

-There are 3 different ways in which you can search for files:
+There are various ways in which you can search for files:

 - By entering a search term